FirstLegoLeague/launcher/docs/userguide.md

 ### Home

 The `Home` screen provides clickable links to open the modules, each in it's own browser tab.
 For example, click the `Timer` or it's ip address to open the `Timer`.

 You can also press the `Copy link` button to copy the module address, and then paste it into the browser address bar.
 Do this when your default browser is not Chrome.

+If you are using an iPad, the QR-Code can be used.
+The Chrome browser on the iPad has a built-in QR-Code reader.

 ### Settings